kubernetes/minikube/site/content/en/docs/tutorials/running_minikube_on_aws_ec2.md

 Then **stop the EC2 instance from the AWS Console** — `Instance State → Stop`.
 A stopped EC2 instance costs near zero (you only pay for the attached EBS volume).
 When you're back, **Start** the instance and `minikube start` picks up where you left off.

 {{% pageinfo color="warning" %}}
 Don't forget this step.
-A running `t3.medium` costs about $1/day.
-A stopped one costs only a few cents/month for storage.
+A running `t3.medium` costs roughly a dollar a day depending on region; a stopped one costs only a few cents per month for storage.
 {{% /pageinfo %}}